 Why Is There A Shortage Of New Cars?

-A recent article published on the Motability website tells a bleak story about 2021’s UK car production slump.
+An article published last year on the Motability website tells a bleak story about 2021’s UK car production slump.
 According to Motability’s writer Joanna Partridge, it’s all down to a combined shortage of suitably skilled workers in the car factories and a lack of vital semiconductor chips.

 Seemingly, it’s all mainly down to the global pandemic hitting semiconductor chip production.
 And with around 1,500 chips in a typical car these days it’s hardly surprising that the motor industry is now feeling the pinch.
-Now throw in the effects of this summer’s widely-publicised ‘pingdemic’ which has seen skilled car builders self-isolate after being ‘pinged’ by the NHS app.
+Now throw in the effects of the recent Omicron wave and the widely-publicised ‘pingdemic’ which has seen skilled car builders self-isolate after being ‘pinged’ by the NHS app.
 It’s a production-crippling double-whammy for UK car factories.
 Ouch!

 Rory Reid explains how global chip shortages are leading to delays on new cars.